Marilyn Monroe’s Los Angeles

 9641 West Sunset Blvd, Beverly Hills

-Marilyn first lived at the Pink Palace in 1952 and then off and on while filming different movies until 1960.
-During her last stay to film “Let’s Make Love,” she and husband Arthur Miller lived in Bungalow 20 while her co-star Yves Montand and his wife stayed in the adjacent Bungalow 21.
+Marilyn first lived at the Pink Palace in 1952 in a third-floor room and then off and on while filming different movies until 1960.
+Marilyn and her second husband Joe DiMaggio stayed at the hotel soon after they were married, in early 1954, while waiting for decorators to finish their home at 508 North Palm Drive in Beverly Hills.
+In 1960, during her last stay to film “Let’s Make Love,” Monroe and (her third and final) husband Arthur Miller lived in Bungalow 20 while her co-star Yves Montand and his wife stayed in the adjacent Bungalow 21.
 The two actors took the movie’s title quite literally and ended up carrying on an affair.
 The next year Monroe and Miller divorced.

 Formosa Cafe